4teapo/zed-luau/README.md

 If zed-luau isn't working as it should, start by inspecting the logs using `zed: open log` and `debug: open language server logs`.
 If zed-luau found an error in your configuration, the error message can be viewed in the (non-language-server) log menu.
-File an issue on github if you believe what you're experiencing is a problem with the extension.

 If there was an error in your configuration, you may need to reload the workspace after fixing it, in order for the language server to start working again.

-You can directly configure the underlying language server using `lsp.luau-lsp.settings.luau-lsp`.
+If needed, you can directly configure the underlying language server using `lsp.luau-lsp.settings.luau-lsp`.
 The settings that can be configured can be viewed here: https://github.com/JohnnyMorganz/luau-lsp/blob/ae63ce5e10bc5d42122669fc20606fc5ec2fe54d/src/include/LSP/ClientConfiguration.hpp#L220.